chebwaplus/Losp/docs/using-losp.md

 * is not a reserved name
 * cannot evaluate as a literal

-Otherwise, symbols can include almost any character, including dahses, underscores, commas, colons, and semicolons. `-_,:;` is a legal symbol.
+Otherwise, symbols can include almost any character, including dashes, underscores, commas, colons, and semicolons. `-_,:;` is a legal symbol.
 Symbols are used as operator names, key names, and as variable names.

 When a symbol is not used as an operator or key name, the interpreter will treat the symbol as a variable and attempt to look up the value associated with it; if none is found, it will generate an error.